Dpdl-io/DpdlEngine/README.md

 ## Dpdl sample code

-### Full featured sample applications developed with Dpdl
+### Full featured sample prototype applications developed with Dpdl

 In this GitHub repository you can find full featured working prototype applications written with Dpdl: